 I can think of two answers to that question:

 The Jenkins controllers can handle that level of workload.

 Given my constrained budget, well I can only really try to answer the second question

 Can a Jenkins cluster handle the workload of 100,000 concurrent builds

-Most of the work that a Jenkins master has to do when a build is running on the agent can be broken down as follows:
+Most of the work that a Jenkins controller has to do when a build is running on the agent can be broken down as follows:

-- Copying any archived artifacts over the remoting channel onto the master’s disk when the build is completed
+Copying any archived artifacts over the remoting channel onto the controller’s disk when the build is completed

-- Copying any test reports over the remoting channel onto the master’s disk when the build is completed
+Copying any test reports over the remoting channel onto the controller’s disk when the build is completed

 A well integrated Jenkins cluster might also include

-- Copying artifacts from upstream jobs into the build agent’s workspace (potentially from a different master in the cluster’s disk)
+Copying artifacts from upstream jobs into the build agent’s workspace (potentially from a different controller in the cluster’s disk)

-- Triggering any downstream jobs (potentially on a different master in the cluster)
+Triggering any downstream jobs (potentially on a different controller in the cluster)

-The rest of the workload of the build is actually compiling and running tests, etc. These all take place on the build agent and do not have any effect on the master.
+The rest of the workload of the build is actually compiling and running tests, etc. These all take place on the build agent and do not have any effect on the controller.